lino-framework/lino/docs/about/gpl_or_bsd.rst

 The BSD versus GPL discussion has evolved to an almost religious dimension.
 The personal preference of a software developer seems to depend mainly on his or her life situation and beliefs.
-And as far as I can see, my personal choice is clear: the GPL is the only license that "resists proprietary vendors' attempts to `embrace, extend and extinguish
+And as far as I can see, my personal faith is clear: the GPL is the only license that "resists proprietary vendors' attempts to `embrace, extend and extinguish
 <http://en.wikipedia.org/wiki/Embrace,_extend_and_extinguish>`__"
 (a formualtion I found on `Wikipedia <http://en.wikipedia.org/wiki/GNU_General_Public_License>`__).